Battle of Río Bueno (1654)

 The battle of Río Bueno (Batalla de Río Bueno or Desastre de Río Bueno) was fought in 1654 between the Spanish Army of Arauco and indigenous Cuncos and Huilliches of Fütawillimapu in southern Chile.
 The battle took place against a background of a long-running enmity between the Cuncos and Spanish, dating back to the destruction of Osorno in 1603.
 More immediate causes were the killing of Spanish shipwreck survivors and looting of the cargo by Cuncos, which led to Spanish desires for a punishment, combined with the prospects of lucrative slave raiding.

 While Cuncos and Jesuits made attempts to placate the mood of war, maestre de campo Juan de Salazar eventually convinced Governor of Chile Antonio de Acuña Cabrera to authorise and support his expedition.
-The battle was fought across Bueno River where Cuncos and Huilliches repelled Spanish attempts to cross the river, resulting in hundreds of Spanish troops drowned or killed.
-The battle contributed to usher the Mapuche uprising of 1655, in which many Spanish settlements and haciendas were ravaged.
+The battle was fought across the Bueno River where Cuncos and Huilliches repelled Spanish attempts to cross the river, resulting in hundreds of Spanish troops drowned or killed.
+The battle encouraged the Mapuche uprising of 1655, in which many Spanish settlements and haciendas were ravaged.

 The Battle of Río Bueno along with the subsequent events led to a political crisis among the Spanish in Chile, which involved a risk of civil war.
-The severity of the crisis made Miguel Luis Amunátegui list it among the precursors to the independence of Chile.
-The Cuncos and Huilliches south of Bueno River remained de facto independent until the late 18th century.
+The severity of the crisis led historian Miguel Luis Amunátegui to list it in 1870 among the precursors to the independence of Chile.
+The Cuncos and Huilliches south of the Bueno River remained de facto independent until the late 18th century.